deepcloudlabs/dcl210-2026-feb-24/language-refactoring-lab/README.md

-Legacy Java SE 7 Language Kata (refactor to Java 8 → 25)
+Legacy Java SE 7 Language Refactoring Kata (refactor to Java 8 → 25)
 ======================================================

 This is a single-module Java SE 7 codebase designed as a refactoring kata.